openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 - Download from GitHub, Caffe Zoo, TensorFlow Zoo, etc.
 - Train your own model with machine learning tools.

-To find a model to use, You can run one of below commands:
+Run one of the commands below to find a model to use:

 * List the models available in the downloader